 And our VPN is fully cross-platform compatible, you can use various apps.

-Yes, you can actually test-drive CactusVPN for free for 24 hours before making a commitment.
+Yes, you can actually test-drive CactusVPN for free before making a commitment.
 No credit card details are needed, don’t worry.

 And once you become a CactusVPN user, you’ll still be covered by our 30-day money-back guarantee if the service doesn’t work as advertised.